telerik/blazor-docs/components/editor/prosemirror-schema/modify-default-schema.md

 * Extend the Editor capabilities and allow your users to add more kinds of HTML tags than the predefined ones.
 * Allow adding more attributes to the predefined HTML elements.
-* Restrict the users from adding some of the predefined HTML elements.
+* Restrict end users from adding some of the predefined HTML elements.

 @[template](/_contentTemplates/editor/general.md#prosemirror-schema-prerequisites)